leandrowd/react-responsive-carousel/README.md

 - `gulp`
 - Open your favourite browser on `localhost:8000`

-To generate the npm package run `npm dist`.
-It will transpile the jsx to js inside the lib folder.
+To generate the npm package run `gulp package`.
+It will transpile the jsx to js and copy the css into the lib folder.

 ## Getting started